vaib-dev/Courses/4-software-engineering/4-project-planning.md

 <img src="https://static.javatpoint.com/tutorial/software-engineering/images/software-engineering-risk-management-activities.png" height="300" width="500">

 1. **Risk Identification** : Risk identification is the first step in risk assessment, which identifies all the different risks for the particular project.
-A checklist of frequently occurring risks are probably the most common tool for risk identification.
+A checklist of frequently occurring risks is probably the most common tool for risk identification.
 The other method of risk identification is decision driver.
-Decision driver analysis involve questioning and analyzing all the major decision taken for the project.
+Decision driver analysis involves questioning and analyzing all the major decisions taken for the project.
 If a decision has been driven by factors other than technical and management reasons, it is likely to be a source of risk in the project.
 Such decisions may be driven by politics, marketing etc.
 2) **Risk Analysis** : During the risk analysis process, you have to consider every identified risk and make a perception of the probability and seriousness of that risk.
 There is no simple way to do this.
 You have to rely on your perception and experience of previous projects and the problems that arise in them.

 3) **Risk Prioritization** : Risk prioritization helps the project focus on most critical risks, so that there should be least destruction.
 After the probability is determined, a table is made to formulate the risk of the project, and a priority level is made for every risk.
-The effect of the risk might be determined as catastrophic (threaten the survival of the plan), serious (would cause significant delays), tolerable (delays are within allowed contingency), or insignificant.
+The affect of the risk might be determined as catastrophic (threaten the survival of the plan), serious (would cause significant delays), tolerable (delays are within allowed contingency), or insignificant.

 ### Risk Control
 It is the process of managing risks to achieve desired outcomes.
 After all, the identified risks of a plan are determined; the project must be made to include the most harmful and the most likely risks.
 There are three main methods to plan for risk management: